 The Compensation Committee believes that key employees who are in a position to make a substantial contribution to the long-term success of the Company and to build stockholder value should have a significant and on-going stake in the Company's success.
-In determining equity incentive award grants, the Committee considered market practices among comparable companies as well as our compensation objectives and the desired role of equity compensation in the total compensation of our NEOs.
-The key features of our 2021 NEO equity awards are described in greater detail below.
-Mr. Treadway did not receive any equity awards in 2021 and will become eligible for additional awards beginning in 2022.
+In determining equity incentive award grants, the Committee considered market practices among comparable peer group companies as well as our compensation objectives and the desired role of equity compensation in the total compensation of our NEOs.
+In 2022, the long-term incentive awards for our executives as allocated into three equity vehicles.